 So, whether you need to make some extra cash or are looking to trade in, the best thing you can do is investigate iPhone resale values at a range of companies.
 Keep your options open—buyback sites, big-box retailers, your carrier, Apple Trade In, maybe even a wildcard like GameStop, Amazon, or ecoATM.
 Be on the lookout for any special promotions to help maximize your trade-in.
 Some buyback companies (like GadgetGone) will even let you price match if you find a better deal with a competitor.

 By putting in a little extra work up front, you can ensure you’re getting the most money possible for your used iPhone.

 To give you a jump on the process, we looked up the current resale values at some popular buyback options.
-Keep in mind that the offers below are for a 1st- or 2nd-generation iPhone SE with 64GB in good condition on the Verizon network.
+Keep in mind that the offers below are for a 1st-generation iPhone SE with 128GB or a 2nd-generation iPhone SE with 256GB in good condition on the Verizon network.
 Your offer will depend on your iPhone’s storage size, condition, and carrier.

 |AT&T Trade-In Program (store credit)||$90||$15|

 Feeling inspired?
 Why not check out our reviews of Amazon Trade-In, Best Buy Trade-In, ecoATM, GameStop Trade-In, Apple Trade In, AT&T Trade-In, T-Mobile Trade-In, and Verizon Device Trade-In before selecting a trade-in option?